 Section 3.09.
 Regular Meetings.
 The Board of Directors shall meet at least once each year, and may meet at additional dates each year, at such times and places as determined by the Chair.

 Section 3.10.
-Annual Meeting.
-One (1) Regular Meeting of the Board each calendar year shall be designated as its Annual Meeting for the purposes of electing and appointing Directors and/or Officers and for the transaction of any other business as determined by the Board by resolution.

-Section 3.10.
 Special Meetings.
 Special Meetings of the Board of Directors may be called at any time by the Chair, the Executive Director, or by any three Directors.

 Section 3.11.
 Notice of Meetings.
 In accordance with Section 7.07 herein, notice stating the place, day and hours of any meeting of the Board shall be delivered to each Director not less than fourteen (14) days prior to the date of such meeting.
 Such notice shall include a proposed agenda for the meeting.